shevernitskiy/amo/README.md

 #### Request queue

-Amo backend limits you to _7 reqs/sec_, so the client can manage with it by performing requests concurrently or sequently with delay.
-By default, lib performs requests concurrently (_7reqs/1000ms_ by default).
-To setup you own concurrency params use:
+The amoCRM backend limits you to _7 requests per second_.
+The client can handle this by performing requests concurrently or sequentially with delays.
+By default, the library performs requests concurrently (_7 requests per 1000ms_).
+To set up your own concurrency parameters:

-- `concurrent_request: number` - size of concurrent pool
+- `concurrent_request: number` - size of the concurrent pool
-- `concurrent_timeframe: number` - timeframe for concurrent pool (ms)
+- `concurrent_timeframe: number` - timeframe for the concurrent pool (in ms)

-If you want to use sequential requests, set `request_delay` option param:
+If you want to use sequential requests, set the `request_delay` option parameter:

-- `request_delay: number` (ms) - you can set it to zero, if you want to perform requests as it is
+- `request_delay: number` (in ms) - you can set it to zero if you want to perform requests as-is

 #### Callbacks

-- `on_token?: (new_token: OAuth) => void | Promise<void>` - callback, that will be called on _new token_ event (during
+- `on_token?: (new_token: OAuth) => void | Promise<void>` - callback that will be called on a _new token_ event (when
   receiving from a code or refreshing).
-Lib manages the auth/token stuff for you, but it is strongly recommended to store the new token persistently somewhere you want (fs, db) to provide it on the next app start.
+The library manages auth and token processing for you, but it's strongly recommended to store the new token persistently (fs, db) to provide it on the next app start.

 - `on_error?: (error: Error) => void | Promise<void>;` - default error handler.
 If provided, it will be called instead
   of throwing errors.
-Request lifycycle will not be interrupted and you receive `null` as a response.
+The request lifecycle will not be interrupted and you'll receive `null` as a response.

 ---

 ## Authorization

-The client can authorize you by both methods: auth code and token data.
-Also, it refreshes the token automatically on expiration.
+The client supports both authorization methods: auth code and token data.
+It also automatically refreshes the token upon expiration.

 ### Auth by code

-Usually, this method is used just once while a fresh app is registered.
-You provide the code and get the token data.
+This method is typically used once when a fresh app is registered.
+You provide the code and receive the token data.

 ```ts
 const amo = new Amo("mydomain.amocrm.ru", {